 Distribution phase is characterized by a rapid price change, because at the moment, one of the parties (buyers or sellers) strongly dominates the market, pushing the price.
 In fact, the distribution stage is the search for a fair price where buyers and sellers will be in a state of balance again.

-Volume as the basis of market structure
+Volume, the core element of market structure

 It's no secret that the price change is depending on a change in the supply-demand ratio.
 If buyers dominate the market, then the price moves up and vice versa.